ome/omero-guide-scripts/docs/extended_description.rst

 Tags
 ^^^^
-Specified in dedicated columns in the csv, you can also annotate your objects with tags by batch.
+Specified in dedicated columns in the csv, you can also annotate your objects with Tags by batch.
-To do this simply put "*tag*" where you would normally put the Key name.
+To do this simply put "*Tag*" where you would normally put the Key name.
 Multiple \
 Tags can be specified as a comma separated list (or by the input parameter "*Split value on*" if given).

 If you want to select a Tag in a specific Tag-Set you just add the Tag-Set in square \
 brackets directly following the Tag.
 You can also specify the Tag by its Tag-Id in \
 square brackets directly following the Tag.
 By default the script will not create new Tags to avoid "Tag bloat", if you want new Tags created according \
-to the .csv values you have to check the "*Create new Tags*" checkbox under "*Advanced parameters*".
+to the .csv Values you have to check the "*Create new Tags*" checkbox under "*Advanced parameters*".

 Furthermore, by default the script will search through all available Tags of the group, \
 if you want to use only your own Tags you have to check the "*Use only personal Tags*" checkbox \